0x00wolf/red-team-cookbook/README.md

 ### **Part 1: Preparation**

-Part one contains tutorials that explain how to use the Python libraries, programmatic techniques, and tools that are required to build a fully functioning exploit kit and command center from scratch with OOP design patterns.
-Rather than cover any fundamentals (like using iterators & variables), a series of short examples with explanations will cover the Objects and Methods that include more complicated elements (like concurrent programming), so that RTCB readers will have a base reference point to understand the code while working through the recipes.
-Part 1 will also help RTCB readers readers will also be guided through setting up a virtual lab, with QEMU/KVM and Virt-Manager, to test their exploits and command servers as they progress through the RTCB
+Part 1 contains tutorials that explain how to use Python libraries, programmatic techniques, and tools to build a fully functioning exploit kit and command center from scratch with OOP design patterns.
+The tutorials cover Objects and Methods that include more complicated elements like concurrent programming.
+Part 1 also guides readers through setting up a virtual lab with QEMU/KVM and Virt-Manager to test their exploits and command servers as they progress through the RTCB.

 ---

 ### **Part 2: Reconnaissance**

-Part 2 features a deep dive into different options for network programming using Python, including sockets, SSL, SocketServer, Twisted, Requests, Flask, Scapy, and more.
-You will manually create servers to receive reverse shells, learn to craft packets layer by layer, and enumerate networks - discovering devices that won’t respond to internet control message protocol (ICMP) requests.
+Part 2 features a deep dive into the different options for network programming using Python, including sockets, SSL, SocketServer, Twisted, Requests, Flask, and more.
+In particular, you will learn how to use Scapy to craft and send various network packets and perform different network attacks, such as ARP scanning, ICMP scanning, port scanning, OS fingerprinting, service discovery, ARP poisoning, and man-in-the-middle (MITM).
+You will learn how to manipulate the network traffic of your target devices and gain access to their data and resources.
+Furthermore, how to use socket programming to create network connections between your devices and the C2 server.
+You will learn how to use threaded sockets, ThreadPoolExecutor, and SocketServer to handle multiple network connections simultaneously and efficiently.
+You will also learn how to use HTTP callbacks to establish a covert communication channel with your compromised devices.

 ---